teqneers/Greyface/README.md

 TECHNICAL REALIZATION
 =====================
-Greyface is written in PHP 5, offering a connection to the supplied database of SQLGrey.
+Greyface is written in Symfony 6.1 and PHP 8.1, offering a connection to the supplied database of SQLGrey.
-The use of the latest web technologies using the ExtJs framework 4.2, increases usability and makes it fit for the future.
+The use of the latest web technologies using the React framework 17.0.2, increases usability and makes it fit for the future.